xyproto/algernon/README.md

 // Takes a JSON path (optional) and JSON data to be added to the list.
 // The JSON path must point to a list, if given, unless the JSON file is empty.
-// Returns true on success.
-jfile:add([string, ]string) -> bool
+// "x" is the default JSON path.
+Returns true on success. jfile:add([string, ]string) -> bool

 // Take a JSON path and a string value.
 Changes the entry.
 Returns true on success.